-The embedded wheat grain samples used for NanoSIMS were sectioned with a Leica UC7 ultramicrotome (Leica Microsystems, Vienna, Austria), and 100-nm ultrathin sections were mounted on 200-mesh copper TEM grids (Agar Scientific).
+The embedded wheat grain samples used for NanoSIMS were sectioned with a Leica UC7 ultramicrotome (Leica Microsystems, Vienna, Austria), and 100-nm ultrathin sections were mounted on 200-mesh copper TEM grids (Agar scientific).
 Where indicated, sections were contrasted with 2% uranyl acetate for 10 min, and Reynold's lead citrate (Reynolds, 1963) for 2 min.
-Transmission electron microscopy (TEM) imaging was done with a 200 kV Jeol 2011 TEM (Jeol Ltd, Tokyo, Japan).
-Circular regions of interest were chosen for energy dispersive X-ray spectroscopy (EDS) analysis.
-X-rays were detected with an Oxford INCAx-sight detector (Oxford Instruments, Abingdon, UK), and analysed with the Oxford INCA SUITE v.4.02.
+TEM imaging was done with a 200kV JEOL 2011 TEM (JEOL Ltd., Tokyo, Japan).
+Circular regions of interest were chosen for energy dispersive x-ray spectroscopy (EDS) analysis.
+X-rays were detected with an Oxford INCAx-sight detector (Oxford Instruments, Abingdon, UK), and analyzed with the Oxford INCA Suite version 4.02.